DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onDirectoryCreating.md

 ---

-Click the **Create Directory** context menu or toolbar item to invoke the "New Directory" dialog.
+Use the **Create Directory** context menu or toolbar item to invoke the "New Directory" dialog.
 The component executes the **onDirectoryCreating** function when you enter a directory name and click **Create** in the dialog.

 ![DevExtreme File Manager - Create Directory](/images/FileManager/create-directory-dialog.png)